Our Team & Vacancies

 Our Lead Team

 At Eduxo, our Lead Team brings together young professionals, activists, and creatives who believe in the power of collective action to shape a fairer and more inclusive world.
-They coordinate our projects across Europe, from advocacy campaigns and educational programmes to international events and artistic initiatives, ensuring that every action reflects our mission to promote democracy, equality, and youth participation.
+They are the team leaders, ensuring that every action reflects our mission to promote democracy, equality, and youth participation.
 Our team works at the intersection of policy, communication, and community engagement, connecting local voices with European institutions and global movements.
 Driven by collaboration, transparency, and empathy, the Lead Team guides EDUXO’s strategy, supports our volunteers and partners, and helps transform ideas into real impact.

 Behind every EDUXO campaign, event, and initiative, there is a vibrant community of young people who make change happen every day.